Dehydration risks may increase with cold weather

 “It’s a trade off – maintaining the body’s core temperature becomes more important than fluid balance,” Kenefick said.

 “Humans don’t naturally hydrate themselves properly, and they can become very dehydrated in cold weather because there is little physiological stimulus to drink.”

 Mild dehydration is classified as a loss of 1% – 4% of body mass in fluids which results in reduced performance and impaired cognitive ability causing serious safety issues for those on a worksite.
 Even when sedentary, the average male loses at least this amount of fluid each day through urination, breathing and the skin.

 Add a physically demanding task and fluid losses can reach two or three litres an hour.
 Research has found sweating still occurs at significant levels in cold conditions – it simply evaporates more quickly and is therefore less noticeable.
-What’s more, the concentration of salt in sweat has been found to be around 40% higher in cold conditions – increasing the need for replacement fluids to contain sodium and electrolytes.
+What’s more, the concentration of salt in sweat has been found to be around 40 per cent greater in workers exercising in winter than in summer – increasing the need for replacement fluids to contain sodium and electrolytes.